awslabs/yesiscan/README.md

 The zip iterator can decompress and extract zip files.
 It uses a heuristic to decide whether a file should be extracted or not.
 It usually does the right thing, but if you can find a corner case where it does not, please let us know.
+It also handles java `.jar` files since those are basically zip files in disguise.

 #### http